mohit2708/study1/python/python/1_python/10_pandas.md

 ```

 ### **What is pandas?**
-* Pandas is a Python library for data manipulation and analysis.
+* Pandas is a Python library used for data manipulation and analysis.
+* It provides data structures and functions to handle numerical tables and time series data efficiently.
-* The name "Pandas" has a reference to both "Panel Data", and "Python Data Analysis" and was created by Wes McKinney in 2008.
+* The name "Pandas" has a reference to both "Panel Data", and "Python Data Analysis" and was created by Wes **McKinney** in **2008**.

 ### **Install Pandas**
 ```python